smoeding/puppet-bind/REFERENCE.md

 Valid values: ``true``, ``false``

-Whether the key should be a key-signing-key.
+Whether the key should be a Key Signing Key.

 Default value: ``false``